Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Bonabeau, E., Dorigo, M. and Theraulaz, G., 1999.
 Swarm intelligence: From natural to artificial systems.
 Oxford University Press.

 * Dorigo, M. and Gambardella, L.M., 1997.
 Ant colony system: A cooperative learning approach to the traveling salesman problem.
 IEEE Transactions on Evolutionary Computation, 1(1), pp.53-66.

+* Dorigo, M., Maniezzo, V. and Colorni, A., 1996.
+Ant system: Optimization by a colony of cooperating agents.
+IEEE Transactions on Systems, Man, and Cybernetics, Part B (Cybernetics), 26(1), pp.29-41.

 * Gambardella, L.M. and Dorigo, M., 1995.
 Ant-Q: A reinforcement learning approach to the traveling salesman problem.
 In International Conference on Machine Learning (pp. 252-260).
 Morgan Kaufmann.